Capitol View, Atlanta: Housing

 Most homes in Capitol View were built during the first half of the twentieth century.
 Earlier home styles were primarily Country Victorians and Craftsman Bungalows while later housing stock included Cape Cods and Colonials.
-Most houses feature wide front porches and back decks looking out on spacious yards.
-Currently, houses in the neighborhood ran the gamut of fixer-uppers to fully renovated to brand new home construction.
+Most houses feature wide front porches and back decks looking out on spacious backyards.
+For several decades, many homes and streets in the neighborhood experienced major decline.
+However, since the 2010s, revitalization efforts led by investors have significantly improved numerous homes and streets in the area.
+Also diversity has greatly increased since the 2010s.
+Today, houses in the neighborhood run the gamut of fixer-uppers to fully renovated historic homes to brand new home construction.

-Prices reflect the condition of the property and as of December 2022 range from $200,000 to $550,000.
+Prices reflect the condition, size, and location of the property and as of May 2024 range from $300,000 to $700,000.
 The neighborhood also has several industrial buildings which have been converted to lofts and are a part of the Coeur D'Allene loft complex.

 Parks and Recreation

 Capitol View is located between Perkerson Park and the proposed Atlanta Beltline park system.
+Capitol View also shares the park with the nearby Sylvan Hills neighborhood.
 Perkerson is a 50 acre park with a large pavilion and several other picnic facilities.
 A new playground was recently installed during a renovation of the park's recreation center.
 In March 2010, the Friends of Perkerson Park, a community volunteer group, hosted the first "Spring Forward Festival" which raised money to make improvements to the park.

 The park also features the following sport amenities: